kymatio/kymatio/README.md

 * runs seamlessly on CPU and GPU hardware.

-## What makes Kymatio different?

-Kymatio stands out with respect to these other packages thanks to three assets: flexibility, portability, and scalability.

 ### Flexibility

 The Kymatio organization associates the developers of several pre-existing different packages for wavelet scattering, including `ScatNet`, `scattering.m`, `PyScatWave`, `WaveletScattering.jl`, and `PyScatHarm`.